How to grow a startup by crowdfunding

 Thanks for reading Heads of Growth !
 Subscribe for free to receive new posts and support my work.

 Raising a finance round is challenging, regardless of the type of business.
-For financial companies themselves, there is a longer launch period because of the tech and regulation restrictions. stratiphy was trying to get private investment, and was getting a lot of resistance because the fintech space is busy.
+For financial companies themselves, there is a longer launch period because of the tech and regulation restrictions.
+They’d had enough feedback from peers and marketers who thought crowdfunding it was great, and recommended taking it to the community for funding.
 They’d had enough feedback from peers and marketers who thought it was great, and recommended taking it to the community for funding.

 To be an investor in Crowdcube, you have to be vetted on the site, but anyone can take part.
 You don’t have to be accredited.
 You can choose how much you can invest, going up to quite a large amount.For this reason, crowdfunding is a great way to build a community around both your product and your business.